 Following the workshop staff met with the applicant’s architect and understood that the decision regarding the colors and type of cladding materials was not going to be reconsidered but that further consideration could be given to other aspects.
 The final proposals reflect the input of staff regarding the front entrance, composition of cladding materials, number and size of windows and the use of a larger cornice on the rear elevation.

 Staff have undertaken a design review which is summarized in the Design Review memo in Attachment 19.
-Staff have considered the character of the immediately surrounding area (photographs of these are attached to the Review Memo) and concluded that the overall scale and form of the proposed building generally meets the R6 standards regarding context, but that the minor adjustments in cladding (particularly the color scheme) and detailing of the rear elevation are needed to meet the R6 Design Standards in respect of materials and articulation.
+Staff have considered the character of the immediately surrounding area (photographs of these are attached to the Review Memo) and concluded that the overall scale and form of the proposed building generally meets the R6 standards regarding context, but that adjustments in cladding (particularly the color scheme) and detailing of the rear elevation are needed to meet the R6 Design Standards in respect of materials and articulation.
 A draft condition of approval regarding the materials and articulation has been included in the motion for the Board to consider.

 Multi-family and Other Housing Types Design Standard